 Much of what is true about AT&T is also true of Verizon, with one key difference: Verizon didn’t delve as heavily into other businesses as AT&T. It is more focused on the core wireless business, where it has the biggest market share (40%) and higher profit margins than AT&T.

-If I had to choose between T and VZ, I would prefer VZ.
+If I had to choose between T and VZ, however, I would prefer VZ.
 I like the better wireless focus and the greater predictability of future earnings.
-However, because of modest earnings growth going forward and the fact that VZ is currently selling near the 52-week high, I wouldn’t buy it at current levels.
-I would, however, continue to hold it if I already owned it.
+Both stocks are trading close to their 52-week highs, so I wouldn’t buy either at current levels.
+I would, however, continue to hold VZ stock if I already owned it.

 Tom Hutchinson, Chief Analyst of Cabot Dividend Investor, is a Wall Street veteran with extensive experience in multiple areas within the financial world.
 His advisory is geared to providing you both high income and peace of mind.
 If you’re retired or thinking about retirement, this advisory is designed for you.Learn More